anttieskola/aje/README.md

 	- MChatter: Chat application with large language model
 	- Populator: Utility to fill Redis with bogus data
 - All code I write in C# (might do some in rust as went thrue the [book](https://doc.rust-lang.org/book/) a while ago)
-	- Currently using .Net 7.0 as had issues with 8.0 RC with blazor
+	- Originally used 7.0 as 8.0 RC had issues but now all code is 8.0
 - [Llama.cpp](https://github.com/ggerganov/llama.cpp) server
 	- Used to run large language models locally
 	- Models I use I get from [Hugginface](https://huggingface.co/)